zaiisao/Documentation/en/Interactive Broadcast/push_stream_ios.md

 ---
-title: Pushing Streams to the CDN
+title: Push Streams to the CDN
 description:
 platform: iOS,macOS
-updatedAt: Fri Nov 02 2018 04:27:23 GMT+0000 (UTC)
+updatedAt: Fri Nov 02 2018 17:07:42 GMT+0000 (UTC)
 ---
-# Pushing Streams to the CDN
+# Push Streams to the CDN
 In a live broadcast, there are two options to push streams:

 -   Pushing streams at the server